2002 Indianapolis 500: Bump Day time trials – Sunday May 19

 On bump day, nine spots remained open in the field.
 Rain delayed the start by over an hour, but several cars lined up to make attempts.
 The field filled to 33 cars just before 2 p.m., with Billy Roe on the bubble.
 With light rain threatening, George Mack bumped Roe out of the field at 2:35 p.m.
 In doing so, he became the second African American driver (following Willy T. Ribbs) to qualify for the Indy 500.

 With some cars practicing and preparing to enter the qualifying line, Team Green withdrew the slow time previously put in by Michael Andretti.
 The move momentarily reinstated Roe to the field.
 Andretti's speed greatly improved from the previous weekend, and he safely bumped his way back into the field.
-With Billy Boat on the bubble, rain ended qualifying early at 4:51 p.m.
+With Billy Boat on the bubble, rain stopped qualifying at 3:40 p.m., and it was eventually ended at 4:51 p.m.
 Jimmy Kite and Donnie Beechler were left waiting in the qualifying line.